 There are many other established schools and colleges in the area, with the largest free school in the country opening in September 2017Primary SchoolsSecondary SchoolsSpecialist Schools

-A brand new station will unlock the connectivity of the site; Transport for London (TFL) has started preparation work on the new London Overground Station for Barking Riverside, which is on track to open in 2021.
+A brand new station will soon unlock the connectivity of the site and provide residents with easy access to the City and beyond.
+Transport for London (TfL) has appointed JV partners Morgan Sindall & Volker Fitzpatrick to deliver the station.
+2019 will see the JV partners arrive on site and start preparation work on the new London Overground Station for Barking Riverside, which is on track to open in 2021.
 The extension to the Gospel Oak to Barking line will link the new station to Barking.
-Trains will be every 15 minutes and will take just 6 minutes to get to Barking Station, where you can connect to the C2C line into Fenchurch Street, as well as the District and Hammersmith and City underground lines.
+Trains will run every 15 minutes and will take 6 minutes to get into Barking Station, where you can connect to the C2C line into Fenchurch Street, as well as the District and Hammersmith and City underground lines.

 *All times provided by tfl.gov.uk

 Barking Riverside London has already received significant acclaim for its pioneering design and layout.
-BRL is committed to improving the local infrastructure, meaning that the development will feature new healthcare facilities, open space, public squares, transport links and new schools, as well as new restaurant, shopping, community and leisure facilities.
+BRL is committed to improving the local infrastructure, meaning that the development will feature new healthcare facilities, open space, public squares, transport links and seven new schools, as well as new restaurants, bars, retail, community and leisure facilities.

 Barking Power Station

 The power station remained operational until the 1980’s when the last of the main turbine buildings were demolished.